anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 To copy a snapshot from a KMS-encrypted cluster in another region for backup, then:

-1. In destination region, create KMS key
-2. Specify unique name for the snapshot copy grant
-3. Specify KMS key ID for which you're creating the copy grant
-4. In the source region, enable copying of snapshots to the copy grant created above
+1. Create a snapshot copy grant in *destination* region for a KMS key in the *destination* region
+2. Configure Redshift cross-region snapshots in the *source* region

 ## 5. Quicksight

 Serverless business intelligence visualization tool.
 Supports simple ad-hoc analysis and limited ETL.
 Used to create and share dashboards privately with specific users, not with the general public.

 For public facing interactive charts and dashboards, write data into S3, enable Cloudfront, and use Highcharts or d3.js to visualize the data on the web.

-Data sources
+Data sources:

 * Redshift
   * Can connect to Redshift regardless if the cluster is in a VPC or not
-  * If cluster is in another region, create a new security group with an inbound rule authorizing access from the IP range of QuickSight servers in that region
+  * If cluster is in another VPC/Region, create a new security group with an inbound rule authorizing access from the IP range of QuickSight servers in that region
   * If cluster is in another account, provide the source's connection details
 * Aurora/RDS
 * Athena
 * EC2-hosted dbs
+* Salesforce and other SaaS
-* Files (on-prem, excel, s3, but not in parquet format)
+* Files (on-prem, excel, s3, **but not in parquet format**)
   * If import into SPICE fails, edit S3 bucket permissions directly from Quicksight

 > SPICE (Super-fast parallel in-memory calculation engine)

-* Accelerates interactive queries on large datasets.
-Each user gets 10GB of SPICE
+* Accelerates interactive queries on large datasets
+* Each user gets 10GB of SPICE
 * In direct query mode, using Athena, some queries might time out.
 Good use for SPICE.
 If it takes >30mins to import data from Athena into SPICE, that means big queries are timing out.

-> Datasets

-* Scheduled dataset refresh: datasets get updated, e.g. daily
+Datasets can be refreshed on a Daily, Weekly, or Monthly basis, but not faster. for that, use Kibana

 > Visualization types